NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam_quick_start.md

 [![Analysis Center](images/seq_read_vis.png)](images/seq_read_vis.png "Click to see the full image.")

-This features requires access to controlled data, which is maintained by the Database of Genotypes and Phenotypes (dbGaP) [See Obtaining Access to Controlled Data](https://gdc.cancer.gov/access-data/obtaining-access-controlled-data).
+This feature requires access to controlled data, which is maintained by the Database of Genotypes and Phenotypes (dbGaP) [See Obtaining Access to Controlled Data](https://gdc.cancer.gov/access-data/obtaining-access-controlled-data).
 In order to use this tool, users must be logged in with valid credentials.
 Otherwise, users will be prompted to login.

 ## Selecting BAM Files and Variants

 Once logged in, the Sequence Reads tool will display a search bar, as well as a link to browse the first 1,000 available BAM files for the active cohort.
 Users can choose to select a BAM from the available list, or search for a specific BAM file by entering four types of inputs: file name, file UUID, case ID, or case UUID.

-The tool will verify the query string and return all matching GDC BAM files in a table, from which the user can select one or multiple to use with the app.
+The tool will verify the query string and return all matching GDC BAM files in a table, from which the user can select one or multiple to use with the tool.

 [![Search Bar](images/proteinpaint_sequence_reads_BAM_search.png)](images/proteinpaint_sequence_reads_BAM_search.png "Click to see the full image.")